0xdsaini/num2word/README.md

 num2word
 ========

-Converts integers to verbal numbers i.e. 100 to "One Hundred".
+1. Converts numbers to words i.e. 100 to "One Hundred".